MichaelMKKelly/LocalDeck-Review/Review.rev2.md

 ### Final Conclusions
-Despite the problems that I have had, I Do like the LocalDeck and this hardware revision does defienetly tidy up some of the issues from the orginal release.
+Despite the problems that I have had, I do like the LocalDeck and this hardware revision does definitely tidy up some of the issues from the original release.

-It would be nice to see a revision that adds an IO expander to control the switches which would then in turn free up GPIO pins which could be wired to a pinheader which would allow for customisation of the device to add extra functioanlity. perhaps even a "Grove Port" to expose i2c which would allow for a variaty of of the shelf accessories to be added.
+It would be nice to see a revision that adds an IO expander to control the switches which would then in turn free up GPIO pins which could be wired to a pinheader which would allow for customisation of the device to add extra functionality.
+Perhaps even a "Grove Port" to expose i2c which would allow for a variety of off the shelf accessories to be added.